-It was also not the first entrepreneur who made this statement, it came from Won Yip who has created a furore in the catering industry and owns the largest part of the catering industry in both Amsterdam and The Hague.
+Nor was it just any entrepreneur who made this statement; it came from Won Yip, who has made a name for himself in the hospitality industry and owns the majority of the hospitality sector in both Amsterdam and The Hague.
+Meter times is essential here.

 Fortunately, I see his mindset of getting the most out of every situation developing in many entrepreneurs at the moment.
 You see that the period we are currently in thanks to corona also brings out the best in us.